 (Sample) Equipment: Mayan Calendar

 Personnel: Priests trained in interpreting the meaning of dates

-[Note: this short description of Haruspicy is supplemented by a longer essay provided by Harvard expert Prof. Dylan Clark.]
+[Note: this short description of Maya Spacetime is supplemented by a longer essay provided by Harvard expert Prof. Dylan Clark.]

 The Maya Civilization of southern Mexico, Guatemala, Belize, and western Honduras developed as early as 2000 BCE, but the major kingdoms rose and fell between 300 BCE and 1250 CE, though even the Classic Maya (c.250-900 CE) cities were never part of a unified